arun-p12/project-euler/p0001_p0050/README.md

 # Execution Time
 Captured below is time time taken to execute each of the problems.
 These were run on a 2.2GHz Intel Core i7 processor with 16GB RAM (a MacBook Pro ...
 2019 edition)

+Currently, problem 43 (Sub-string divisibility) is the slowest running solution, taking about 10s.

 <table>
 <tr>
 <td> <b>Problem #</b> </td>